Clean Ammonia Fragility: When Temporal Mismatch Collapses Viability

 • Cases that appear parity-positive at steady state become No-Go when utilization and temporal constraints are treated as endogenous.

 This Product B note explicitly invalidates portions of Product A’s parity-defined region by adding temporal mismatch and utilization stress.
 Cases that satisfy Product A at steady state may fail once CF_eff and temporal penalties are treated as endogenous outcomes.
 Product A answers where parity can exist; Product B enforces whether that region survives real operating constraints.
+Hydrogen-only parity regions assume synchronous utilization; ammonia synthesis introduces temporal constraints that collapse these regions once mismatch penalties rise.
 Projects that enter Temporal Decoupling Failure Regime should be classified as non-viable for capital allocation.
 In DG-PFF handling, this regime is a direct No-Go classification unless structure is redesigned.

 6. Dominant Fragility Drivers (Ranking)